 The Best Summer Skin Care Tips

-Summer is here and that means it’s time to change how you take care of your skin.
+It’s time to adjust how you care for your skin.
 Why?
-Because during the summer we are spending more time in the sun and the change of season affects our skin differently than the wintertime does.
-Here are a few tips for taking care of your skin during the hotter months.
+Because during the summer, we spend more time in the sun, and the change in season affects our skin differently than the winter months do.
+Here are a few tips to help keep your skin healthy during the hotter months.

 Understanding the difference between chemical and mineral sunscreen is important because both function differently.
 Chemical sunscreen (avobenzone, oxybenzone, octisalate, homosalate, octocrylene, octinoxate) absorbs into the skin and then absorbs UV rays, converts the rays into heat, and releases them from the body.
-Physical sunblock (zinc oxide and titanium dioxide) sits on top of the skin and reflects the sun’s rays.
+Physical sunblock sits on top of the skin and reflects the sun’s rays.

 Mineral sunscreen does not require time to set in because it sits on the top of the skin, whereas chemical sunscreen should be applied at least 30 min before sun exposure because it needs to take time to absorb into the skin.
 Put sunscreen on before leaving your house instead of outside to allow it to set in.